Letters from Lodi

 What spurred me to start my Substack page was wanting a fun voice in wine for my girlfriends and the pros.
 While there are days when I feel insecure about inexperience in the industry, I try to remind myself that the essence of Wineshop Punk is the bottom-up perspective.
 Writing from a place with no brand deals, no PR packages, no funding, but just pure feelings of a girl trying to share the wine world.

 You can glean more of Delgado's perspectives by subscribing to Wineshop Punk.
 As for myself, I had more questions after absorbing some of her thoughts.
 It's been 41 years, after all, since I was 26.
-I can barely recall the feeling, let along speak of it.
+I can barely recall the feeling, let alone speak of it.
 Some of my questions, and her insights:

 Caparoso: What do you think a lot of the industry or press get "wrong" about their assumptions of what younger consumers want in alcoholic beverages?

-Delgado: What the press gets wrong is that they think the young drinker isn't interested in wine because they prefer beer, spirits and cocktails, or they want to go non-alc altogether.
+Delgado: What the press gets wrong is that they think the young drinker isn't interested in wine because they prefer beer, spirits, and cocktails, or they want to go non-alc altogether.
 The assumption that we prefer alternative spirits because we're young, dumb, and want to have fun doesn’t exactly hold because we also enjoy wine over dinner party conversations.
 Alternative drinks and wine are not mutually exclusive to the young drinker.
 We enjoy both!

-Caparoso: Do you really think younger consumers are oblivious to fine wine (as many people seem to think), or do you think they've just haven't gotten around to that yet, after exploring alternatives?
+Caparoso: Do you really think younger consumers are oblivious to fine wine (as many people seem to think), or do you think they just haven't gotten around to that yet, after exploring alternatives?
 For that matter, why do you think younger consumers seem more attracted to alternative adult beverages in the first place?

-Just the other day I brought my younger brother [age 23, born 2001] to Markus Wine Co. for a private tour, and he had an visceral wide-eye reaction to the 2014 Markus Joey White Blend (95% Torrontés, 5% Riesling).
+Just the other day I brought my younger brother [age 23, born 2001] to Markus Wine Co. for a private tour, and he had a visceral wide-eye reaction to the 2014 Markus Joey White Blend (95% Torrontés, 5% Riesling).
 Mind you, this is the fifth wine he's ever tried in his life.
 Sure, older consumers might buy more cases and are, therefore, the smarter choice when it comes to demographic focus.
 What’s frustrating is when we stereotype a demographic group with a style of drink.
 Fine wine can be appreciated by everyone regardless of label.

 Younger consumers stick to buying alternative drinks because they are ultimately easier to understand and enjoy.
 There is less of a learning curve to alternative drinks.
 The funny thing is that young people learn quickly when they’re interested in a subject.
-There is no doubt that by giving them more exposure to wine, we could see rapid progression of wine knowledge among younger consumers.
+There is no doubt that by giving them more exposure to wine, we could see the rapid progression of wine knowledge among younger consumers.

 Caparoso: How do younger consumers "discover" products?
-Is it through friends, social settings, word-of-mouth, bars and restaurants, retail stores?
+Is it through friends, social settings, word-of-mouth, bars and restaurants, and retail stores?

 Caparoso: Can you cite specific types of wines that younger consumers are compelled to try, and enjoy?